shanalily/node-label-operator/README.md

 4. Running the operator:
     1. To run the controller locally, run `make` to build the controller, then `make run` to run the controller on your cluster.
     2. To deploy the controller in your cluster, make sure IMG is set (for example, "<dockerhub-username>/node-label-manager") and run `make docker-build docker-push` and `make deploy`.
+    ```sh
+    export IMG=<dockerhub-username>/node-label-manager
+    make docker-build docker-push
+    make deploy
+    ```

 For a general idea of how to set up a cluster from scratch with this operator installed, see the commands used for setting up test clusters with
 [AKS](https://github.com/Azure/node-label-operator/blob/master/tests/aks/setup.sh) and [aks-engine](https://github.com/Azure/node-label-operator/blob/master/tests/aks-engine/setup.sh).

+To see the tags on your VM or VMSS synced as labels on nodes: `kubectl get nodes --show-labels`.

 ## Other Pages